macOS Monterey: 5 Things to Know about Security and Privacy

 They might not always make front-page news, but security and privacy updates always feature in Apple’s operating system updates, and macOS Monterey is no exception.

 At the all-online Worldwide Developer Conference 2021 (WWDC 2021), Apple unveiled macOS Monterey, the latest version of its operating system.
-The latest release, also known as macOS 12, follows last year’s Big Sur, which brought a big upgrade in terms of design and improved security features.
+The newest release, also known as macOS 12, follows last year’s Big Sur, which brought a big upgrade in terms of design and improved security features.
 Monterey focuses on delivering new ways to connect and making work more fluid across Apple devices; but here are the key privacy and security updates that caught our attention.

 1. Universal Control